 - DRPT reviews for compliance with CTB policy requirements (non-statutory)

-- CTB adopts resolution stating WMATA is in compliance or directs DRPT to withhold funding until WMATA complies with statutory requirements and/or CTB policy
+- CTB adopts a resolution stating WMATA is in compliance or directs DRPT to withhold funding until WMATA complies with statutory requirements and/or CTB policy

 CTB passed a resolution in October 2022 that WMATA was in compliance with all four provisions in FY22.